-This page will inform you on different types of knee pain, symptoms and options for treatment.
+Our San Diego chiropractors put this page together to inform you on different types of knee pain, symptoms and options for treatment.
 You no longer have to live in pain – enjoy your body, and enjoy life!

 It's difficult to live a happy, healthy life with knee pain.
 Unfortunately, this type of pain affects men and women of all ages.
 However, it's necessary to understand that recovery and relief is possible.

 It goes without saying how important our bodies are, and the need to take care of them.
 Therefore, it's vital to listen to your body.
 Specifically, if you have difficulty with your movement and mobility, you may consider seeking medical attention.

 how knee pain occurs

 Knee pain has been commonly known to affect people of different ages, resulting from different conditions, such as an injury, ligament or cartilage tear, infection or medical ailment (e.g. arthritis).